 Recognizing the importance of the geo-sciences to sustainable development, GEM's mission is to encourage the integration of geoscience knowledge into policy and society.

 As the developing world faces the largest environmental and socio-economic challenges, GEM strives to build bridges both between the developed and developing world, and between developing world countries.

 The principles of a non-profit organization are followed.
 The Commission meets annually to hold a business meeting and an educational workshop with participation from the host's community.

 The annual meeting and workshop are integrated with small or large geoscientific congresses to maximize GEM's outreach and for the professional development of GEM officers.

 Operations and Funding

 To operate, GEM recruits geoscience experts from across the world to form Working Groups.
 These groups run projects aimed at integrating geoscience knowledge into society.
-There are currently eight Working Groups.
+There are currently seven Working Groups.